winnerdonald158/Ecommerce-Sales--Customer-Behavior/README.md

-# Ecommerce-Sales--Customer-Behavior
+Ecommerce-Sales--Customer-Behavior
-This project explores e-commerce sales performance and customer behavior using SQL and Power BI
+In this project, I used SQL and Power BI to analyse e-commerce sales and customer behaviour data.
+I focused on understanding purchasing patterns, customer value, and sales performance across different segments.
+This insights help identify high-value customers, monitor revenue trends, and support better business decisions.